smeup/reload/docs/example.md

 phisical access to noSQL tables saved on a MongoDB server.
 This example shows how wildcards can be used to simultaneously define connections for multiple tables.

-In fact, the notation *_MONGO means:
+In fact, the notation *-MONGO means:

-_All tables with name that ends with _MONGO are hosted on the MongoDB server identified by this ConnectionConfig definition_
+_All tables with name that ends with -MONGO are hosted on the MongoDB server identified by this ConnectionConfig definition_

 When the connection config list is defined, we can create an instance of